syncfusion-content/angular-docs/angular/Grid/Editing.md

 documentation: ug
 api: /api/Angular/grid
 ---
-# Editing in Angular Grid
+# Editing in Essential Angular Grid

 The grid control has support for dynamic insertion, updating and deletion of records.
 You can start the edit action either by double clicking the particular row or by selecting the required row and clicking on Edit icon in toolbar.
 Similarly, you can add new record to grid either by clicking on insert icon in toolbar or on an external button which is bound to call [`addRecord`](https://help.syncfusion.com/api/angular/ejgrid#methods:addrecord "addRecord") method of grid. `Save` and `Cancel` while on edit mode is possible using respective toolbar icon in grid.